-Interest paid to a non-resident, will also be exempt from the withholding tax if the interest is paid by:

-- The South African government in the national, provincial or local sphere; - Any bank, the South African Reserve Bank, the Development Bank of Southern Africa or the Industrial Development Corporation; or - A headquarter company in respect of it granting financial assistance to which the transfer pricing rules do not apply; - · Any listed debt instruments; or - An entity as contemplated in section 21(6) of the Financial Markets Act to any foreign person that is a client as defined.
+Income Tax implications Business income Taxed in South Africa if the business is carried on in South Africa.
+Dividends South African dividends are included in gross income but are then exempt from normal tax.
+Dividends are subject to a final withholding tax of 20%.
+The rate of tax may be altered by a double tax agreement.
+Interest Taxed if the investment is made in South Africa or if the interest is earned on funds utilised, or credit extended to a resident in South Africa.
+Subject to a final withholding tax of 15%.
+(Unless reduced by a DTA) (Please refer to a summary of withholding taxes below) Exempt from the withholding tax if paid by: The South African government in the national, provincial or local sphere; Any bank, the South African Reserve Bank, the Development Bank of Southern Africa or the Industrial Development Corporation; A headquarter company in respect of it granting financial assistance to which the transfer pricing rules do not apply; Any listed debt instruments; or An entity as contemplated in section 21(6) of the Financial Markets Act to any foreign person that is a client as defined.
+Rental income Taxed in South Africa if the property is situated in South Africa. on fixed , , , , , property